ggosti/fcGMM/README.md

 ## Notebook or script mode

 This git repository allows either to run a Jupyter notebook or a script.
-The motebook allows the analysis of a single fcs file the script allows the batch execution on more fcs files.
+The notebook allows the analysis of a single fcs file and provides a simple example of how the code works.
+The script allows the batch execution on more fcs files.

-## Notebook mode
+## Notebook example

 To run the script run Jupyter and open the `ExampleNotebook.ipynb`